Calebh101/dictionaries/README.md

 # Binary File Format

-With this new app came a new file type: `application/xc-dict`, or `.dictionary`.
+With this new app came a new file type: `application/c-dict`, or `.dictionary`.
 This is where I'm gonna document all of it.

 First, the naming.
-The MIME type is `application/xc-dict`, because I feel like `application/dictionary` could collide with a different program.
-The file extension is typically `.dictionary`, but `.xc-dict` is also accepted.
+The MIME type is `application/c-dict`, because I feel like `application/dictionary` could collide with a different program.
+The file extension is typically `.dictionary`, but `.c-dict` is also accepted.

 ## File Content